pinkysamantaray/web-app-accessibility/DEMO.md

 ---

-*Notes derived from accessibility courses by Marcy Sutton.*
+*Some notes derived from accessibility courses by Marcy Sutton.*